Enhancing the Exploring Energy Efficiency – Alternatives (E3A) Curriculum

 Collaboration with NESARE Energy IQ PDP Project:

-After a cordial initial conversations, the Energy IQ project team proceeded to create their own New England-specific curriculum.
+After a cordial initial conversation in February 2014, the Energy IQ project team proceeded to create their own New England-specific curriculum.
 They share the content with the E3A project.
 Some will be incorporated into new updated farm energy management folder.

 Impacts and Contributions/Outcomes

-Despite the loss of keep personnel, the WSARE PDP funding is continuing to keep the E3A project relevant and expanding the available resources for Extension and natural resource professionals, which ultimately benefits ag producers.
-The renewable energy and efficiency information is especially timely, as the rapidly declining costs are open up new opportunities for agricultural producers.
+Despite the loss of keep personnel, the project is continuing to keep the E3A project relevant and expanding the available resources for producers.
+The following outcomes were specified in the grant proposal:

 At its core, this project will allow western agricultural producers to make more informed decisions about the utilization of energy efficiency and renewable energy technologies in their operations.
-With an emphasis on outreach impacts to ag producers, the E3A project seeks to:
+With an emphasis on readily measured results, the outcomes for this project are as follows:

-- Educators are increasing their training and educational outreach to agricultural producers.
-This outreach takes a variety of forms, including informal one-on-one discussions, formal workshops, and/or references to materials and tools.
-Participants in the trainings can now implement programming in their own counties to further leverage this investment.
+Educators will increase training and educational outreach to agricultural producers.
+This outreach may take a variety of forms, including informal one-on-one discussions, formal workshops, and/or references to materials and tools.
+Participants in the trainings will be expected to implement programming in their own counties to further leverage this investment.
 Educational outreach may include breakout sessions at commodity organizations annual conventions, agency training sessions for their own staff, etc. Extension and other agricultural educators already possess a robust method for quantitatively recording these contacts and their qualitative impact.

-A support system for energy educators in the Western SARE states exists through the National Energy Extension Summit and personal relationships.
-This support system enables greater education capacity and leverages resources available in MT and WY throughout the WSARE region.
-In the long term, these relationships will cultivate a structure that enables educators to adapt and respond to emerging energy issues.
+A support system for energy educators in the Western SARE states will be developed.
+This support will enable greater education capacity and will leverage resources available in MT and WY throughout the WSARE region.
+In the long term, it will establish a network structure that will enable educators to adapt and respond to emerging energy issues.
 The use of these resources is readily quantified.

-Producers and educators are able to more easily access unbiased, research-based information through traditional agricultural educator networks.
+Producers and educators will be able to more easily access unbiased, research-based information through traditional agricultural educator networks.

-- Producers apply the information in their decision-making processes.
-This does not necessarily result in more installations, but it does empower more cost-effective and efficient actions.
+Producers will apply the available information in their decision-making processes.
+This will not necessarily result in more installations, but it will lead to more cost effective and efficient actions.

-- Evaluations have indicated which materials and resources available are relevant to meeting producer decision-making needs.
-Some materials and outputs, such as webinars, are not perceived as beneficial.
+Evaluations will indicate that the materials and resources available are relevant to meeting producer decision-making needs.

-Ultimately, the project aids producers in making informed energy decisions and encourages them to seek out the trained educator network when faced with new energy concerns.
-The E3A effort increases the relevance of agricultural professional in the burgeoning agriculture/energy nexus.
+Ultimately, the project will aid producers in making informed energy decisions and will encourage them to seek out the trained educator network when faced with new energy concerns.
+It increases the relevance of agricultural professional in the burgeoning agriculture/energy nexus.